oguimbal/jcool-docs/demander/push-mediation.md

 ## Completely custom claims

-You can create completely custom claims, which justification will be opaque to justice.cool (thus also possibly opaque to the opponent).
+You can create completely custom claims, which justification will be opaque to justice.cool (thus also possibly opaque to your opponent).
-This might be usefull for one-time or very specific litigations types which you know very well about, or that are not well handled by justice.cool in your opinion (do not hesitate to tell us more about them so we can improve justice.cool !).
+This might be usefull for one-time or very specific litigations types which you know very well about, or that are not well handled by justice.cool in your opinion (by the way, do not hesitate to tell us more about them so we can improve justice.cool !).

 On another hand, such claims will not be scored, nor updated automatically by justice.cool.